-At March 31, 2021, the Company had a working capital deficit of \$8,454,618, as compared to a working capital deficit of \$8,063,320 at December 31, 2020 reflecting an increase in the working capital deficit of \$391,298 for the three-months ended March 31, 2021.
-The increase in the working capital deficit is primarily due to a larger increase in our current liabilities, notably accrued compensation and related benefits and accounts payable and accrued expenses which increased as expenses were incurred but not paid within the three-month period ended March 31, 2021, as compared to a more modest increase in current assets which resulted from an increase in cash balances from financings and an increase in prepaid expenses.
-During the fiscal year ended December 31, 2020, there was forgiveness of certain compensation and related benefits by certain executive officers aggregating \$1,684,218 in exchange for equity, having the effect of reducing accrued compensation and related benefits by that amount that did not occur during the three-month period ended March 31, 2021.
-See also "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations-Forgiveness of Accrued Compensation and Related Costs" in our 2020 Form 10-K. In addition, a portion of accounts payable due to two vendors totaling \$241,109 was exchanged for equity during the fiscal year ended December 31, 2020.
-No similar exchanges occurred during the three-months ended March 31, 2021.
+At June 30, 2021, the Company had a working capital deficit of \$8,816,881, as compared to a working capital deficit of \$8,063,320 at December 31, 2020, reflecting an increase in the working capital deficit of \$753,561 for the six-months ended June 30, 2021.
+This is primarily the result of increases in accounts payable and accrued expenses and accrued compensation reflected in our loss from operations during the six-months ended June 30, 2021.
+During the fiscal year ended December 31, 2020, there was forgiveness of certain compensation and related benefits by certain executive officers aggregating \$1,684,218 in exchange for equity, having the effect of reducing accrued compensation and related benefits by that amount, which did not occur during the six-month period ended June 30, 2021.
+For more information, see "Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Forgiveness of Accrued Compensation and Related Costs" in our 2020 Form 10-K. In addition, a portion of accounts payable to two vendors totaling \$241,109 was exchanged for equity during the fiscal year ended December 31, 2020.
+No similar exchanges occurred during the six-months ended June 30, 2021.

-At March 31, 2021, the Company had cash of \$5,347, as compared to \$825 at December 31, 2020, reflecting an increase in cash of \$4,522 for the three-months ended March 31, 2021.
+At June 30, 2021, the Company had cash of \$32,056, as compared to \$825 at December 31, 2020, reflecting an increase in cash of \$31,231 for the six-months ended June 30, 2021.

-In general, substantially all of the cash raised in financings during the three-months ended March 31, 2021 and during fiscal year ended December 31, 2020 was utilized to pay general and administrative expenses or the related accounts payable, including, but not limited to, payments to our licensors, our independent registered public accounting firm, our patent and intellectual property law firm and for other patent and intellectual property services, our transfer agent, our financial printer and limited cash payments of compensation.
-Cash was also utilized to pay research and development expenses or the related accounts payable for new formulation work performed by a contractor with respect to the development of a new proprietary formulation of dronabinol.
-Cash was also utilized, among other purposes, to make payments pursuant to directors and officers insurance and other insurance financings, repay, in part, certain advances made by officers and one vendor and payments of certain outstanding accounts payable.
+In general, substantially all of the cash raised in financings during the six-months ended June 30, 2021 and during fiscal year ended December 31, 2020 was utilized to pay general and administrative expenses or the related accounts payable, including, but not limited to, payments to our licensors, our independent registered public accounting firm, our corporate law firm, our patent and intellectual property law firm and for other patent and intellectual property services, our transfer agent, our financial printer and limited cash payments of compensation.
+Cash was also utilized to pay research and development expenses or the related accounts payable for new product formulation work performed by a contractor with respect to the development of a new proprietary formulation of dronabinol.
+Cash was also utilized, among other purposes, to make payments pursuant to directors and officers insurance and other insurance financings and to repay, in part, certain advances made by officers and one vendor and payments of certain outstanding accounts payable.